Satisfactory Progress

 Summers after G1 and G2 year: preparation towards general examinations, modern languages work, fieldwork, and specialized summer schools

-Summer Research Award (July & Aug) two stipend payments
+Summer Research Award (July & Aug)

-Year 3: special examinations & student teaching
+Year 3 (semesters five and six): special examinations & student teaching

-Tuition & Health Fees paid in full
+Tuition & Health Fees

-Teaching Fellowship pay for teaching, plus teaching supplement stipend
+pay for teaching, plus teaching supplement stipend

 • Note that wages for teaching are paid August–May, and the teaching supplement is disbursed September–June.

-• Special examinations are to be completed by the start of the seventh term.
+• Special Examinations are to be completed by the start of the seventh term.

 • All students take the Teaching Colloquium (Classic 360) in their fifth and sixth term (2 credits each).